NY SM01 Early Successional / Gamebird Brood Mix

 • Southern Tier

-• Anywhere early successional habitat is a limiting factor
+• Any landscape where early successional habitat is the limiting factor

 Management Notes

-• Avoid heavy fertilization — lean soils favor forbs and insects
+• Fertility: Avoid heavy fertilization — lean soils favor forb production and insect abundance.

 How much seed would you like to purchase?